 Control switches from live music to electronic music events, hosts well-known artists ranging in music styles from contemporary underground to indie.
-During the day, workshops, vinyl sales and art exhibits are organised occasionally, and at night, dancing and great music are mixed with socialising and tasty beverages.
-This bar also has a cool terrace open during warm season where you can enjoy drinks and meals during the day or party in the night!
+During the day, workshops, vinyl sales and art exhibits are organized occasionally, and at night, dancing and great music are mixed with socializing and tasty beverages.
+This bar also has a cool and beautiful terrace open during warm season where you can enjoy your drinks and meals during the day or party in the night!

 - The Urbanist

 The Urbanist presents an interesting social concept for the Bucharest party scene, mixing music with fashion and style.
 This street-smart bar in the Old Town is a non-mainstream urban provider of good time.
 Focused on well-being and well-living, you can enjoy the music of local DJs, snacks and a variety of craft beers.
 You may be shocked to discover that in this Bucharest bar you can shop for fashion you like on display, such as t-shirts, caps and waist bags from local designers and artists.
 Now that is a great souvenir to bring home!
 After your shopping spree make sure you try their gin & tonics - they’re famous!